herflis/concepts-temp/content/document-previews.md

 The preview generator implementation uses a provider approach, which means that you can easily use a different preview generation technology than the one that comes with sensenet.
 Also, this way the whole preview generation feature can be turned on and off just by a simple web.config setting.

+__task management server__
+Preview generation is completed on a standalone task management server letting you execute background operations in a scalable way.

+This server handles long-running tasks that would keep the web server busy and make the user wait for the response, or resource-consuming jobs that are even able to crash the executing process.

+In order to generate previews in your on-premise solution, you need to configure the task management server in your environment.

+__licensing__
+To use sensenet built-in generator to create preview images, an Aspose license is needed.
+SNaaS partners have no additional task since in this model every sensenet instance will be served by our task management servers (having all the neccessary licenses).
+If you plan to have on-prem sensenet solution, please visit [Aspose's site](https://www.aspose.com/) for more information about licensing.

 # supported file formats